Partridge with Game Chips

-Deep fry the thinly sliced potato at 150 degrees.
-Or, if you don’t have a fryer, fry on a medium heat in a frying pan in an inch of vegetable oil.
+Deep fry the thinly sliced potato at 150°C. Or, if you don’t have a fryer, fry on a medium heat in a frying pan in an inch of vegetable oil.
 Season with salt while the chips are still warm, then leave them to drain on a kitchen towel.

 Peel the onion then slice it in half, stud it with the cloves and sit it in the milk in a saucepan.
 Heat the milk, but be careful not to let it boil.

 Once warm, turn off the heat and leave the onion sitting in the milk until cool.
 Take out the onion and cloves, and whisk the breadcrumbs and mixed spices into the milk.
 Season with salt.

 Let the partridge rest for at least 10 minutes before serving.
 Place the whole bird on a wooden chopping board or serving platter and garnish with the watercress and game chips.
 Pour the bread sauce into a serving dish and serve.